Explore Southern Alberta

 - Pick up a fishing licence and try your luck at Elkwater, Spruce Coulee or Reesor Lake.

 - Bring your horse and make use of the equestrian-friendly park.

 - Get on your bike and ride through the stunning open forest in Cypress Hills Provincial Park.

 - Stop in for some grub at the Camp Cookhouse and General Store, right next to the Visitor Centre.

 - Go wildlife viewing at dusk.

 Cypress Hills has a large selection of trails to choose from.
 Drop in at the Visitor Centre for a map or download AllTrails for free.

-Elkwater has a number of campgrounds to choose from.
+Elkwater has several campgrounds to choose from.
 Some are centrally located in the townsite of Elkwater with the convenience of being closer to the Visitor Centre, beach and amenities while others are a little more secluded such as Spruce Coulee, Reesor Lake or Battle Creek.

 Head-Smashed-In Buffalo Jump